 Good handling with a few caveats.
-The Toro 51609 is designed to quickly change from blowing to vacuuming without tools, but a few user posts say written instructions are hard to understand and it's confusing the first time you convert to vacuum mode.
-Once set up, the blower is an effective vacuum but emptying the bag is awkward due to a poorly placed, flimsy zipper.
-Even so, these are only minor issues for most owners; the Toro 51609 is fairly light and easy to wield overall.
-In one test it's named one of the quietest blowers at a "neighbor distance" of 50 feet, but is still loud enough that experts recommend wearing hearing protection.
+The Toro Ultra Blower Vac is designed to make changing from blowing to vacuuming mode a breeze.
+"It's easy to swap blower or vacuum tools quickly," says one owner.
+Some users say that emptying the bag is awkward due to a poorly placed, flimsy zipper, and some find the bag rips easily.
+Even so, these are only minor issues for most owners, as the 7.5-pound Ultra is considered light and easy to wield overall.
+In one test it's rated very quiet at a distance of 50 feet, but is still loud enough that experts recommend wearing hearing protection.

 Solid internal components.
-To finely mulch leaves and twigs, the Toro 51609 uses a metal impeller with serrated shredding blades, a durable design that's preferred by experts.
-"Using this for the last few years, the metal blade doesn't even have a nick, and I've mulched my fair share of sticks, twigs and pine cones," says one owner at HomeDepot.com.
-The mulch bag and zipper aren't as durable, according to user reviews, and a few complain that the cord connection is poorly designed.
-Even so, longtime owners say the Toro 51609 still works great after several seasons of use.
-It comes with the typical leaf blower warranty of two years.
+To finely mulch leaves and twigs, the Toro Ultra Blower Vac uses a metal impeller with serrated shredding blades, a durable design that's preferred by experts.
+"I sucked up leaves, pine straw, acorns and several rocks for three hours, and the impeller looks brand new," says one owner.
+Others agree that the Ultra's impeller is stronger and more durable than one made of plastic.
+The mulch bag and zipper aren't as long lasting, according to user reviews, but even so, longtime owners say the Ultra still works great after several seasons of use.
+It comes with a two-year warranty.

-Review: Toro Ultra Electric Leaf Blower/Vacuum, Joe Delulio, contributors to LeafBlowersDirect.com, As of September 2013
+Review: Toro Ultra Electric Leaf Blower/Vacuum, Joe Delulio and contributors to LeafBlowersDirect.com, As of May 2014